12. Overwhelming breaths of compassion that release tears (or almost do) as they force their way to the surface

 This step produces deep wells of emotion that bubble up from inside and explode right out of the throat center.
 These are mental or physiological imprints from our past.
 These formations, also called samskaras are stored inside us and are forcing their way to the surface for immediate release.

 This step made me feel very weak and scared until I learned what it was.
-From the time we are born we start recording everything we see in our environment.
+From the time we are born, we start recording everything we see in our environment.
 This is how we make sense of the world around us.
-The stronger the emotional attachment to the perceived past event (whether it’s good or bad) the more likely it is to leave a lasting impression.
+The stronger the emotional attachment to the perceived past event (whether it’s good or bad) , the more likely it will leave a lasting impression.

 Childhood trauma, in particular, is like taking an x-ray.
 As the image gets snapped, our body contracts and an imprint is recorded, which stays inside the body until it comes to the surface.